Chuck Person

 Chuck Connors Person (born June 28, 1964) is an American former basketball player and coach.
 Person played 14 seasons in the National Basketball Association (NBA) and was the 1987 NBA Rookie of the Year.
-Person played college basketball at Auburn University and was selected fourth overall in the 1986 NBA draft by the Indiana Pacers, for whom he played six seasons.
+Person played college basketball for the Auburn Tigers and was selected fourth overall in the 1986 NBA draft by the Indiana Pacers, for whom he played six seasons.
 He also played for the Minnesota Timberwolves, San Antonio Spurs, Charlotte Hornets and Seattle SuperSonics.

 His 17-year coaching career ended when Person was ensnared in a college recruitment scandal and pleaded guilty to a bribery charge.

-High school and college
+Early life and college

 Born in Brantley, Alabama, Person was named after NBA player, MLB player, and actor Chuck Connors.
 He attended Brantley High School in Brantley, Alabama and played college basketball at Auburn University.
 He was the most prolific scorer in Auburn basketball history.
 Person was a four-year letter winner at Auburn from 1982 to 1986, helping the team to Auburn's first three NCAA Tournament appearances (1984–1986), including a trip to the Elite Eight in 1986.
 He also helped Auburn win the 1985 SEC Tournament, for which he was named Tournament MVP as Auburn was the first league school to win four tournament games in four days.

 Person, who played alongside fellow Auburn greats Charles Barkley and Chris Morris, is the all-time scoring leader in Auburn history, with 2,311 points in 126 games for an 18.3 ppg mark, which is sixth all time in school history.
 He is also the school record-holder for field goals made (1,017) and field goals attempted (1,899) and is third in total rebounds (940).

 Person was a two-time All-American (1985, 1986), a three-time First Team All-SEC selection and was selected to ESPN's SEC Silver Anniversary Team.
-Nicknamed "The Rifleman", he had his No. 45 jersey retired at Auburn on February 18, 2006.
+Nicknamed "the Rifleman", he had his No. 45 jersey retired at Auburn on February 18, 2006.

-Auburn upset No. 1 ranked St. John's University on its way to an Elite Eight appearance.